Canadian food suppliers signal more price hikes coming to grocery stores this fall

 The letters signal more price increases will hit grocery stores this fall in a year that has already seen nearly double digit increases in food costs.

-In some cases, the higher prices are due to the Canadian Dairy Commission's approval of a second milk price increase this year, that will see farm gate milk prices go up about two cents per litre, or 2.5 per cent, on Sept.
+In some cases, the higher prices are due to the Canadian Dairy Commission's approval of a second milk price increase this year.
+Farm gate milk prices are set to go up about two cents per litre, or 2.5 per cent, on Sept.
 1.

-Yet dairy processing companies appear to also be tacking on their own increases, the so-called piggybacking of price hikes some industry observers warned would happen.

-Lactalis Canada, for example, says in a letter to its customers it must implement an average national market increase of five per cent this September, a rate it says takes into account the CDC pricing increase and "significant inflationary costs" the company is facing.
+Lactalis Canada, for example, said in a letter to customers it must implement an average national market increase of five per cent this September, a rate it said that takes into account the CDC pricing increase as well as “significant inflationary costs” the company is facing.

 Arla Foods Canada issued a similar notice, saying price increases on its products coming this September reflect higher milk ingredient costs and the “inflationary impacts across freight and packaging.”

+“Producers have faced increased production costs as well as rising feed, energy and fertilizer costs, which have had a significant impact on this year's farm gate milk price adjustment,” Saputo said in a letter to its retail customers.

+“In addition to these regulated increases, there have been unprecedented and sustained inflationary pressures affecting manufacturing, energy, labour and distribution costs throughout the entirety of the supply chain.”

-The increases in milk and cheese prices being shared with grocers underscores how regulated dairy price increases are compounded by additional price hikes by companies, said Gary Sands, senior vice-president of public policy with the Canadian Federation of Independent Grocers.
+The price increases shared with grocers underscore how regulated dairy price hikes are compounded by additional price increases throughout the supply chain, said Gary Sands, senior vice-president of public policy with the Canadian Federation of Independent Grocers.

 “The timing of the increases almost seems like they are piggybacking on top of the regulated increases,” he said.
 “The net effect is to further exacerbate the issue and concerns around affordability.”